ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Static pages
 ------------

-Virtel locates static HTML pages through the URL passed to Virtel Engine and the configuration definitions defined within the Virtel ARBO.
-The end point for Virtel is defined by a Virtel line definition which identifies the TCP/IP that Virtel listens on for incoming calls.
-By default this is the standard web server port of 80, however, the Virtel distribution tape doesn't use this well know port, but instead opts for port 41001 (Administration) and port 41002 (User).
+Virtel locates static HTML pages through the URL passed to the Virtel Engine and the configuration definitions defined within the Virtel ARBO VSAM file.
+An endpoint for Virtel is defined by a Virtel line definition which identifies the TCP/IP port that Virtel listens on for incoming calls.
+By default Virtel uses two endpoints or ports, 41001 for Administration and port 41002 for user or client transactions.
+Each endpoint is associated with a default Entry Point; WEB2HOST in the case of 41001 and CLIWHOST for 41002.
+Transactions are associated with End Points.
+An endpoint can be associated with more than one Entry Point.
+Virtel provides a Rule facility whereby an Entry Point can be selected by incoming call criteria - IP address for example.
 |static_pages|
 *Virtel Static Pages*

+Virtel stores pages and web elements within VIRTEL diretories located in TRSF VSAM files.
 The general form of the URL for an HTML page stored in a VIRTEL directory is:

 ::